A man, wearing a blue button-up shirt and khaki pants, sits on a couch and stares at a document in his hands.

 Late payments

-One reason why your credit score might have dropped is late payments.
-Your payment history is one of the key categories that help determine your FICO® Credit Score, a scoring model used by many lenders (in fact, 90% of top lenders use FICO® Credit Scores).2 As a Discover® Cardmember, you can get your FICO® Credit Score for free on monthly statements, on mobile and online.2
+Payment history is one of the key categories that help determine your FICO® Credit Score, a scoring model used by many lenders.
+In fact, 90% of top lenders use FICO® Credit Scores, including Discover.2 As a Discover® Cardmember, you can get your FICO® Credit Score for free on monthly statements, on mobile and online.2

-Your payment history makes up 35% of your credit score, so a missed payment or late payment can negatively affect a credit score.
-According to The Federal Reserve Board, late payments can stay on your credit report for up to seven years, so it's important that you pay your bills on time.
+Your payment history makes up 35% of your credit score,2 so a missed payment or late payment can negatively affect a credit score.
+Late payments can stay on your credit report for up to seven years, so it's important that you pay your bills on time.

 What to do if you had a late payment